 It depends upon multiple factors, including severity and chronicity of the pain, the underlying root cause of the pain, therapies, and treatments, your willpower, and etc. Simple cases usually take a few weeks but complex cases may take months.

 How can it be prevented?

-You may use the following tips to prevent burning back sensation:
+You may use the following tips to counter pain and prevent burning back sensation:

 - Maintain a good posture.
 This means you have to keep a proper posture when you are at work while sitting, during sleeping at night, while driving.